alyulina/spoon-billed-sandpiper/README.md

 talked to Fedya: decided to discard everything with abs(mu) or sigma > 0.01 and where there are too many positive s; take Rai's points + add Fedya's if needed, redo interpolation in that triangle (we do not believe in other distributions anyway), and then run Fedya's code on the line where the interpolated values match Mateusz' results (Fedya talked to Mateusz and he said that there are better methods for calculating dens/het and that he would use them and send us new numbers)

-used Mathematica for every point on Rai's grid to find how much of the probability density of s is above some treshhold (tried 0, 1/2Ne, and 1/4Ne, where Ne = 500,000 is the red-necked stint's Ne) - this is in `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/area.nb` - and looked at how this looks like in python - `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/notebook-ver22.ipynb` - chose points where there are some positive but not more than 0.05 of the density is above 0 + three points below that (the treshhold turned out to not be very important and maybe it might be a good idea to just switch to 1/2Ne because this is the drift barrier for h = 1/2) - for viz see `Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/to_run.png` and for points see `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/pos/RNS_input.txt`
+used Mathematica for every point on Rai's grid to find how much of the probability density of s is above some treshhold (tried 0, 1/2Ne, and 1/4Ne, where Ne = 500,000 is the red-necked stint's Ne) – this is in `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/area.nb` - and looked at how this looks like in python – `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/notebook-ver22.ipynb` - chose points where there are some positive but not more than 0.05 of the density is above 0 + three points below that (the treshhold turned out to not be very important and maybe it might be a good idea to just switch to 1/2Ne because this is the drift barrier for h = 1/2) — for viz see `Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/to_run.png` and for points see `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/pos/RNS_input.txt`

 ran Fedya's code on the points above (the cluster folder for that is `/nfs/scistore08/kondrgrp/alyulina/sandpiper/dynamics/h=sigm/ver22/pos`); am looking at the results now (in `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/pos/out/`) - need to add a section to `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/notebook-ver22.ipynb`

-talked to Fedya and he said that the results are okay and that we should merge them and interpolate and run the simulation for the sandpiper
+*talked to Fedya and he said that the results are okay and that we should merge them and interpolate and run the simulation for the sandpiper* waiting for the numbers form Mateusz (I also should exactly understand what they are) + NEED TO LEARN HOW TO DO INTERPOLATION IN PYTHON

 decided to run some more of Fedya's code to include abs(mu) and sigma of 0.01; once it's done: need to concatenate Fedya's and Rai's (saving as `points_to_use_fedya.txt` and `points_to_use_rai.txt`) results; here's how it looks like: